Reasonable Space for the ${\lambda}$-Calculus, Logarithmically: The Theory of Reasonable Cost Models for the λ -Calculus, and How Our Result Fits in It

 Forster et al.'s is a remarkable contribution to the external interest in reasonable cost model (that is, for defining complexity classes) but their interleaving machine is not a machine that one would use for concrete implementations.
 That is, the result does not help in the internal (\ie implementation-oriented) understanding of reasonable space.

-\paragraph{Low-Level Space} As we already mentioned, the sharing mechanisms allowing one to prove that abstract time is reasonable, unfortunately, also make those simulations space unreasonable, as they rely on pointers which add an unreasonable space overhead.
-It was thus unclear whether low-level space could be reasonable at all.
-The machines for time reasonability realize sharing via environments.
-The community believed that abstract machines that rely on so-called \emph{tokens}, rather than on environments, might provide reasonable notions of low-level space, but it was showed by Accattoli et al. that this is not the case \cite{DBLP:conf/lics/AccattoliLV21}.
-The intuition that one could use environments and yet disable their sharing---which is a key point in showing low-level space reasonable---is a contribution of this paper.

-\paragraph{Work vs Ink Space} Another puzzling fact is that sub-linear space \emph{cannot} be measured using the ink space cost model, and is then \emph{not} covered by Forster et al.'s result.
+\paragraph{Work vs Ink Space} A puzzling fact is that sub-linear space \emph{cannot} be measured using the ink space cost model, and is then \emph{not} covered by Forster et al.'s result.
 The reason is that if space is the maximum size of terms in an evaluation sequence, the first of which contains the input, then space simply \emph{cannot be} sub-linear.
 How could one accommodate for \emph{logarithmic} reasonable space?
 As already explained in the introduction, one needs \emph{log-sensitivity}, that is, a distinction between an immutable \emph{input space}, which is not counted for space complexity, and a (smaller) mutable \emph{work space}, that is counted.
 It is then natural to switch, again, from ink space to a form of low-level space.
+Namely, one considers the work space as the low-level space used by an input-preserving abstract machine.

+\paragraph{Low-Level Space} Turning to low-level space, however, does not immediately provide a solution.
+As we already mentioned, most abstract machines rely on sharing mechanisms which allow one to prove that abstract time is reasonable while, unfortunately, also make those simulations space unreasonable, as they rely on pointers which add an unreasonable space overhead.
+It was thus unclear whether low-level space could be reasonable \emph{at all}.
+The machines for time reasonability realize sharing via environments.
+The community believed that abstract machines that rely on so-called \emph{tokens} (related to the geometry of interaction), rather than on environments, might provide reasonable notions of low-level space, but it was showed by Accattoli et al. that this is not the case \cite{DBLP:conf/lics/AccattoliLV21}.

-Namely, one considers the work space as the low-level space used by a input-preserving abstract machine such as the (Space) KAM.
-The main result of the paper is that the low-level space of the \SpKAM---from now on referred to as \emph{work space}---is reasonable.
+The intuition that one could use environments and yet disable their sharing, as in the \SpKAM, is a contribution of the present work.
+Our main result is that the low-level space of the \SpKAM---from now on referred to as \emph{work space}---is indeed reasonable.